chidindu-ogbonna/syntax-on/Doc/Documentation.md

 # Documentation

-This is the documentation for the Prog_langSyntax.
+This is the documentation for the syntax-on.
 _**Please make sure any lannguage added is reflected in the supported**_ _**language list**_